echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## About encrypting the Server Name Indication (SNI)

-{{RFC8744}} describes the general problem of encrypting the Server Name Identification (SNI) TLS extension.
-The document includes a brief description of what it characterises as "unanticipated" usage of SNI information (section 2.1) as well as a brief (two paragraph) assessment of alternative options in the event that the SNI data is encrypted (section 2.3).
+{{{RFC8744}} describes the general problem of encrypting the Server Name Identification (SNI) TLS extension.
+The document includes a brief description of what it characterises as "unanticipated" usage of SNI information (section 2.1) as well as a brief  assessment of alternative options if the SNI data is encrypted (section 2.3).

 The text in {{RFC8744}} suggests that most of the unanticipated SNI usage "could also be implemented by monitoring DNS traffic or controlling DNS usage", although it does then acknowledge the difficulties posed by encrypted DNS protocols.
-It asserts, with limited evidence, that "most of 'the unanticipated usage' functions can, however, be realized by other means", although without considering or quantifying the affordability, operational complexity, technical capability of affected parties or privacy implications that might be involved.
-It is unclear from the document whether any stakeholders that may be impacted by the encryption of SNI data have been consulted; it certainly does not appear to be the case that any such consultation has taken place.
+It asserts, but with limited evidence, that "most of 'the unanticipated usage' functions can, however, be realised by other means", although without considering or quantifying the affordability, operational complexity, technical capability of affected parties or privacy implications that might be involved.
+It is unclear from the document whether any stakeholders that may be impacted by the encryption of SNI data have been consulted

 The characterisation of "unanticipated usage" of SNI data could be taken to imply that such usage was not approved and therefore inappropriate in some manner.
 The reality is that the development of the Internet has many examples of permissionless innovation and so this "unanticipated usage" of SNI data should not be dismissed as lacking in either importance or validity.

 ## Why are middleboxes using the SNI?